graiz/lcd-image-converter/README.md

 Then using the FastLED library you can load this into the screen.
 The probelm is that most images, png's, jpgs aren't in hex format and most editing tools won't output this format either.
 In particular the LCD matrix will wind back and forth meaning that every other row has to be reversed.

 This python file does exactly that.
 It reads a file as a parameter, opens the file, converts it to hex and flips every other row.

+This will produce the images for the pac1.png sample.
+> python convert.py pac1.png

+This will also work for a sprite sheet that contains multiple images
+> python convert.py pac123.png > samplefile.txt